recommend-games/blog/content/posts/sdj_essay/index.md

 Some awards want to recognise well defined exceptional achievements, like the Wolfskehl prize for proving Fermat's Last Theorem.
 Other awards really want to bring together a certain community and recognise distinguished members.
 Most academic awards fall into that category, as well as industry awards like the Oscars.
 Finally, there are awards that are mostly about highlighting the recipient to a wider audience, such as Nobel Peace Prize.

 Obviously, the lines between those categories are blurry, but I think it's a useful distinction to make.
 In particular it should be clear that the {{% sdj / %}} is a public facing award, *not* an industry award.

-# Who is the jury?

-Maybe one of the most common question you'll hear time and again: Who gives the jury the right to hand out this award?
-The short answer is: nobody.
-The jury decides who their members should be and what the purpose of the awards should be.
-There's no supervisory board, no government agency, no industry association that has any say in the matter.
-The {{% sdj / %}} was founded by a group of journalists and game critics in 1978 who thought it would be useful to have an award that highlights great games to the public.
-Over the decades, the public has learnt to trust the jury's recommendations, and this trust really is the only currency the jury possesses.
-That's why they are very protective of their brand and will be very careful about any changed they might implement.

 # Do they fulfill their intentions?